Rachel is a passionate plantsperson, YouTuber and author living in Ireland. She grows a wide range of hardy subtropical and tropical plants.

 How to Prune Hydrangea Bushes

-- Firstly, cut out any dead or wimpy branches or any that cross over, so that they won't damage the bark on existing branches by rubbing.
+- Cut out any dead or wimpy branches or any that cross over, so that they won't damage the bark on existing branches by rubbing.
 Cut these out right at the base so they won't regrow.

-- Next, cut each stem back to a strong pair of buds.
+- Cut each stem back to a strong pair of buds.
 By doing this job in the spring, it's easy to see the new buds as they're plumping up.
 This way, we ensure that last year's skeletal flower heads offer winter protection to emerging buds.